How do we follow Jesus from fear to love?

 If a brother or sister is without clothes and lacks daily food and one of you says to them, “Go in peace, stay warm, and be well fed,” but you don’t give them what the body needs, what good is it?
 In the same way faith, if it does not have works, is dead by itself.
 James 2:14-17

 We believe that our surrounding community should come to know our church as a place they can go to when there is a need.
-We should have a reputation for being people who help make our community better!
+We should have a reputation for being people who show up for our community!
 This is why we are always looking for ways to engage with the needs of our cities.
-If you’d like to learn more about how to engage in loving service to our community, you can visit our Serve and For The City pages.
+If you’d like to learn more about how to engage in loving purpose to our community, you can visit our Serve and For The City pages.

 “Pursue the well-being of the city I have deported you to.
 Pray to the Lord on its behalf, for when it thrives, you will thrive.”
 Jeremiah 29:7